oVirt/ovirt-site/source/feature/networklinking.html.md

         * Dialog

             * Adding empty cell to "network" combo.
+(For 3.2 or more cluster version)

             * Adding under the "network" combo- "Link state" radio button with two options "up/"down".
+(For 3.2 or more cluster version)

             * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged" and its name will be renamed to 'Card Status'.